GillesDebunne/GillesDebunne.github.io/_posts/2014-05-20-bash-is-back.md

 All I wanted to do was to create a cron task that updates some files in a folder, compresses and uploads these files on a web site using `ftp`.

-As before, the `curl` part was problematic, when used with in conjunction with variables.
+As before, the `curl` part was problematic, when used in conjunction with variables.

 But this time, I've found [this answer](http://thread.gmane.org/gmane.comp.web.curl.general/8716/focus=8723) in a thread.
 Turns out that when you declare:

 ```